 How do I become a PA?

 View and apply for the PA vacancies that are currently available in Neath Port Talbot.
-You can apply for current vacancies while you are going through the process to be placed on the PA Register.

 Current PA Vacancies